 Impairment losses are immediately recognised in the income statement.
 A reversal of impairment losses is limited to the carrying amount of the assets that would have been determined had no impairment loss been recognised for the assets in prior years.
 Reversals of impairment losses are credited to the income statement in the year in which the reversals are recognised.

-10 Cash and cash equivalents
+10 Cash and cash equivalents (presented in cash flow statement)

 Cash and cash equivalents comprise cash at bank and on hand, deposits with credit institutions having less than three months of maturity at acquisition.